samknight/samknight.github.com/about.md

 permalink: /about/
 ---

-I am Technical Director of [Substrakt Health](https://substrakthealth.com).
-We are a technology company enabling the primary care sector to innovate the way in which they provide services, using digital tools.

-During the span of my career I have worked as a Developer, Business Analyst, Local Councillor and as the Deputy Cabinet Member for Technology, Innovation and Skills at Cardiff Council.
-The experience I've gained in these posts, working on some amazing projects, has provided me with the capability to deliver digital projects in an agile and effective way.

-I'm passionate about the importance of citizen engagement, and am enjoying my role in advancing and improving healthcare services.

-I like to be involved in projects that help improve public services and society.
+I work as a consultant helping organisations with their technology strategy, innovation and delivery.

+I haved worked in software for over a decade in a variety of roles from developer to Technical Director of a Health Tech startup delivering innovative software for the NHS.

+I've also worked in public policy as as Councillor and Deputy Cabinet Member for Technology, Innovation and Skills.

+I've worked in wide range of sectors from finance, sport, membership organisations, charities, health to e-commerce.
+My passion though is for projects that improve society.

+I am currently working as a Solution Architect and Agile Coach at [Box UK](https://boxuk.com).